-We should be seeing some nice plump Ontario raspberries soon.
+We are seeing some nice plump Ontario raspberries, or will be very soon.
 More than even fresh local strawberies, I favour raspberries.

 The delicate and easily bruised tender fruit has a relatively short season in Ontario from now until September or October, but they always deliver huge flavour and berry satisfaction.

 Botanically a member of the rose family, raspberries are part of a group of berries known as “caneberries,” which grow on thin and thorny stalks or “canes.”

 They likely originated in Asia thousands of years ago and eventually made it to the west in the 1600s where they have been cultivated ever since.
 They thrive in temperate northern regions of the world.

 The caneberry group includes blackberries, loganberries, boysenberries and cloudberries, which are found in Scandinavia.
 You might also see them in deep purple or golden hues.

 Because they are not a single fruit derived from the plant’s ovary, like a blueberry, raspberries are not considered a true berry.